ElsevierSoftwareX/SOFTX-D-20-00038/README.md

 ## Other instructions
 - For more information on how to execute and configure experiments, see [asvtorch/src/settings/README.md](asvtorch/src/settings/README.md)
+- To train neural networks by using multiple GPUs in parallel, see [multigpu_readme.md](multigpu_readme.md)
 - To prepare custom datasets, see [data_preparation_readme.md](data_preparation_readme.md)
 - To create custom network architectures, see [custom_architectures_readme.md](custom_architectures_readme.md)